Anaskhangigyani/OnlineDiary/README.md

   - User signup with email and password.
   - User login with email and password.
   - JWT authentication for protected routes.
-  - Account deletion with the removal of todos and associated images.
+  - Account deletion with the removal of diary entries and associated images.
   - Token refresh for session management.
-- **Todo Management**
+- **Diary Management**
-  - Add a new todo (with an image).
+  - Add a new diary entry (with an image).
-  - Get all todos for a user.
+  - Get all diary entries for a user.
-  - Update todo details such as title, description, and completion status.
+  - Update diary entry details such as title, content, and images.
-  - Delete todos and associated images.
+  - Delete diary entries and associated images.

 ### Frontend (React)

 - **Signup / Login** pages for user authentication.
-- **Todo Dashboard** to view, add, update, and delete todos.
+- **Diary Dashboard** to view, add, update, and delete diary entries.
-- **Image Upload** for adding images to todos.
+- **Image Upload** for adding images to diary entries.

 ## Setup